ArchiveBox/docs/Web-Archiving-Community.md

 ---

 ### Other ArchiveBox Alternatives
- - **[Memex by Worldbrain.io](https://github.com/WorldBrain/Memex) a browser extension that archives all history with full-text search, annotation support, and more**
+ - **[Memex by Worldbrain.io](https://github.com/WorldBrain/Memex) a beautiful, user-friendly browser extension that archives all history with full-text search, annotation support, and more**
  - **[Hypothes.is](https://web.hypothes.is/) a web/pdf/ebook annotation tool that also archives content**
- - **[Reminiscence](https://github.com/kanishka-linux/reminiscence/) extremely similar to ArchiveBox, uses a Django backend + UI and provides auto tagging and summary features with NLTK**
+ - **[Reminiscence](https://github.com/kanishka-linux/reminiscence/) extremely similar to ArchiveBox, uses a Django backend + UI and provides auto-tagging and summary features with NLTK**
  - **[Shaarchiver](https://github.com/nodiscc/shaarchiver) very similar project that archives Firefox, Shaarli, or Delicious bookmarks and all linked media, generating a markdown/HTML index**
  - **[Polarized](https://getpolarized.io/) a desktop application for bookmarking, annotating, and archiving articles offline**
  - **[Photon](https://github.com/s0md3v/Photon) a fast crawler with archiving and asset extraction support**